- 1 comment

 - Enjoy the atmosphere on the lively, Las Ramblas, a pedestrian walkway home to restaurants, performers, shops, and more.

-- August is the busiest month for tourists.
+- Spain in August is the busiest month for tourists.
 It is also a time when many of the city’s shops and restaurants close for summer vacation.

 - Barcelona is, unfortunately, notorious for pickpocketing.
 So, keep your valuables safe.

 Good to know: Take a food tour of Barcelona to savor the diverse array of delicious Catalonian dishes on offer.

 The home of good food and great fun, Valencia is a charming Mediterranean city.
 The third-largest city in Spain, Valencia is a city that seamlessly combines historical appeal, modern architecture, and lush green spaces.
 One thing is guaranteed, there will be no shortage of things to do in Valencia.